riya-rjha/30-Days-JavaScript/Concepts.md

 24. ### Classes & Instances

 To create the constructors of a particular class, we may use the attribute className.prototype.constructor_name = () function.
 However this is not a preferred method and we tend to create a class using the actual keyowrd class rather than going with the variable or let keyword and create constructors within the class along with the default constructor.

+25. ### Flattened Array

+A flattened array is the array in which most of the elements of the sub array are removed and only those ones are left remaining in the flattened array which are a part of the sub array.